The current Veolia recycling facility is at its highest only 15m tall.

 Veolia's proposed incinerator building will be more than twice as high at 40m - this is the same height as an electricity pylon - and will be more than 150m long.

-Veolia's own Environmental Impact Assessment shows that the building and chimneys will be visible from miles away.
+Veolia's own Environmental Impact Assessment shows that the building and chimneys will be visible from several miles away.

 To view detailed images of predicted visibility of the incinerator, you can view the 5km radius PDF or the 10km radius PDF.
 These documents are from Veolia's planning application and show the plant will be visible over 10km away in places, even after taking into account foliage cover - so it will be more visible than this in winter.
 The plumes from the chimneys were not considered as part of this study, and would increase visbility even further.